-Specific treatment of sales that you direct to foreign consumers
+Specific treatment of sales that you direct to consumers residing in other Member States

-Under EU law13, if you direct your business activities to consumers in EU countries different from your own, it is usually the law of the country in which the consumer lives that applies to your contract with the foreign consumer.
-If you have both chosen a different law, that choice cannot deprive your foreign consumer of the protection granted by the mandatory provisions of his country of residence.
+Under EU law, if you direct your business activities to consumers in EU countries different from your own, it is usually the law of the country in which the consumer lives that applies to your contract with the foreign consumer.
+If you have both chosen a different law, that choice cannot deprive your foreign consumer of the protection granted by the mandatory provisions of the country of residence.

-Therefore, if, for example, your website is directed at the consumers in a Member State that has imposed language requirements under Article 6(7) of the Consumer Rights Directive, you must provide the consumer with contractual information in the language required by that Member State.
+Therefore, if, for example, your website is directed at consumers in another Member State, you need to check for example if that Member State imposes language requirements for pre-contractual information (for more information see Module 1).
+If that is the case, you must provide the consumer with pre-contractual information in the language required by that Member State.
 More generally, whenever you advertise or offer your goods or services in other Member States, you must respect the standard of consumer law protection of the countries you target.